-- Overview of the amended Real Estate and Business Agents and Sales Representatives Code of Conduct 2016 (the Code); - 2.
-Clarification of the specific provisions in the Code, including fiduciary obligations and conflict of interest; and - 3.
+- 1. Overview of the amended Real Estate and Business Agents and Sales Representatives Code of Conduct 2016 (the Code); - 2.
+Clarification of specific provisions in the Code, including fiduciary obligations and conflict of interest; - 3.
 Learning from case studies relating to managing risk in an agency.

-NB As remote learners you are expected to read the content, complete the activities and answer a short quiz.
+NB As remote learners you are expected to read the content, complete the activities and answer a short quiz at the end.